arunsudhir/frontend-nanodegree-resume/Resume.md

 #### SDE II : AWS
 ###### Amazon Aurora/RDS Postgres (6/2016 - 6/2018), Identity & Auth (6/2018- Present)
 Owned, led and drove development, testing and deployment of the entire extensions ecosystem Amazon Aurora (Postgres) and RDS Postgres.
-Re-architecting all the postgresql extensions to support Aurora, developing and testing them for Aurora.
+Bootstrap developer for Amazon Aurora, helped design and implement several engine and control plane features.
-Enhancemnets to the RDS Control plane for Postgres and Aurora and perf improvements to the underlying Postgres engine storage as well as tooling to test WAL records and batching of writes.
+Enhancements to the RDS Control plane for Postgres and Aurora and perf improvements to the underlying Postgres engine storage as well as tooling to test WAL records and batching of writes.
 Contribute to back-end development of critical features like Aurora serverless and survivable buffer cache.
+Mentoring junior and mid-tier developers and contribute heavily to team desgn reviews.

 #### SDE II : AWS
 ###### Merch.amazon.com / Woot.com (12/2015 - 6/2016)